The untangling number as a measurement of entanglement complexity in 3-periodic networks: Introduction

-Knotting, linking and tangling in a finite graph embedded in space, that is, a collection of finitely many vertices connected by edges, which need not be straight, and finitely many loops, is characterised by the extension to this setting of the mathematical theory of knots and links \cite{R_moves_graph,theta_curves,KAUR2017586}.
-A cycle analysis of an embedding of a finite graph involves examining the knotting and linking of cycles formed by the edges of the embedding \cite{R_moves_graph}.
-An example is given in Fig. \ref{fig:K6} where two cycles of an embedding of the graph called $K_6$ form a Hopf link (compare with Fig. \ref{fig:hopf_link_a}).
-There exist some entanglement types that are not captured through a cycle analysis.
-For example, the embedding $5_1$ of the $\theta$-graph, whose diagram is shown in Fig. \ref{fig:5_1}, is a ravel \cite{ravels} in the sense that there are no knotted or linked cycles, yet the structure is tangled.
-Furthermore, unlike links, some graphs, such as the $K_6$ graph, do not possess an embedding that is unlinked \cite{k6_linked}.
-Extending link invariants to finite graphs therefore requires further consideration, as illustrated by the four types of unknotting numbers described in \cite{KAUR2017586}, which are defined only with respect to certain specifically defined unknotted graphs.
-For example, the diagram of Fig. \ref{fig:unknotted_theta_graph} represents an unknotted and untangled $\theta$-graph, and the diagrams of Fig. \ref{fig:3_1}, Fig. \ref{fig:4_1} and Fig. \ref{fig:5_1} can all be transformed into the former by changing one crossing of each diagram.
+A finite graph is a collection of finitely many vertices connected by finitely many edges.
+Entanglement may also arise in embeddings of finite graphs in space, the characterisation of which, although different, is closely related to that of knots and links \cite{R_moves_graph,theta_curves,KAUR2017586}.
+One useful method is that of a cycle analysis, which involves examining the knotting and linking of disjoint cycles, or loops, formed by the edges of a given graph embedding \cite{R_moves_graph}.
+An example is given in Fig. \ref{fig:K6} where two cycles of an embedding of the graph called $K_6$ form a Hopf link (compare with the diagram shown in Fig. \ref{fig:hopf_link_a}).
+There exist, however, some entanglement types that are not captured through a cycle analysis.
+For example, the embedding $5_1$ of the $\theta$ graph, whose diagram is shown in Fig. \ref{fig:5_1}, is a \textit{ravel} \cite{ravels}, which is a graph embedding that does not possess any knotted or linked cycles, yet is tangled.
+Ravels are not just theoretical constructions illustrating the limits of a cycle analysis; some of them have in fact been synthesised \cite{synthesised_ravel}.
+Furthermore, unlike links, some graphs, such as the $K_6$ graph for example, do not possess an embedding that is unlinked \cite{k6_linked}.
+This shows that, first, typical methods used to quantify the complexity of knots and links do not necessarily extend automatically to finite graph embeddings, and second, even for finite graphs, the notion of a least tangled embedding is not quite well determined.

-Cycle analysis has been extended to periodic networks to quantify the entanglement complexity \cite{CARLUCCI2003247,sym14040822,tesselate_decussate}.
-In this setting, it consists of analysing the knotting and linking of the shortest cycles in the graph embedding, both within a single component and between the disjoint components in the structure, with a difference in this signature indicating different entanglements of the embeddings.
-It has led to the definition of several notions of entanglement type, such as polycatenation and polyknotting \cite{CARLUCCI2003247}, which are of great interest in classifying network entanglements \cite{batten_1998,Alexandrov:eo5016}.